Easy 3-Ingredient Beeswax Lotion Bar Recipe (Non Greasy)

 Price not available

-Using a homemade lotion bar is easy.
-Simply hold the bar in your hands to allow your body heat to warm and soften the bar.
-(If your hands are cold, you may need to rub enough to create a little friction.)
+Using a lotion bar is simple.
+Hold the bar in your hands for a few seconds to warm it slightly.
+If your hands are cold, you may need to rub it a bit to get it started.

 How to Make Lotion Bars at Home – Step by Step

-It’s helpful to start with small pieces or shavings of solid ingredients so they melt quicker.
 Place butter, oil and wax in a heavy bottom pot or double boiler.
 You may also use an Instant Pot on the “keep warm” setting.
-If you don’t have a double boiler, you can make one by placing a glass bowl or wide mouth Mason jar in a small saucepan of water.
+Gently heat until everything is fully melted.

 making lotion bars

-Pour the liquid into molds of your choice.
-If you have lip balm tubes, pour the tubes half full and allow the hard lotion to set up slightly, and then finishing filling the tubes.
+Pour the liquid into molds and let cool completely (several hours) until firm.
+If you have lip balm tubes, pour the tubes half full and allow the hard lotion to set up slightly, and then finish filling the tubes.
 I like to set my molds on a baking sheet to keep them level and easy to move around.

 12 ounces of product fills one of the pink rectangular bar molds, making six bars.
 In the photo below I also filled small containers with lids to use as lip balms.